 This document also describes a specification for the maximum audio bandwidth transmitted by AM broadcast stations.
-When first implemented (after adoption of the original Standard), the 10 kHz bandwidth specification reduced second-adjacent channel interference and led to (1) a significant reduction of second-adjacent channel interference as perceived on "wideband" AM receivers; and (2) a corresponding increase in the interference-free service areas of AM stations.1 The 10 kHz bandwidth limitation may also have reduced the incidence of first-adjacent channel interference to "narrowband" receivers by reducing the unwanted energy in the desired first adjacent station's passband.
+When first implemented (after adoption of the original Standard), the 10 kHz bandwidth specification reduced second-adjacent channel interference and led to (1) a significant reduction of second-adjacent channel interference as perceived on "wideband" AM receivers; and (2) a corresponding increase in the interference-free service areas of AM stations.
+The 10 kHz bandwidth limitation may also have reduced the incidence of first-adjacent channel interference to "narrowband" receivers by reducing the unwanted energy in the desired first-adjacent station's passband.

 However, with a ±10 kHz spectrum occupancy and 10 kHz channel spacing, there is implicit spectral overlap between first adjacent stations that is only ameliorated by managing the D/U ratios through station assignments.
-Further reduction of transmitted bandwidth to the vicinity of ±5 kHz would further reduce the incidence of first-adjacent channel interference, particularly to narrowband receivers.2 This Standard establishes a 10 kHz bandwidth as the maximum, but in no way requires stations to fully utilize a 10 kHz bandwidth.
+Further reduction of transmitted bandwidth to the vicinity of ±5 kHz would further reduce the incidence of first-adjacent channel interference, particularly to narrowband receivers.
+This Standard establishes a 10 kHz bandwidth as the maximum, but in no way requires stations to fully utilize a 10 kHz bandwidth.

 The introduction of hybrid AM IBOC service, commencing with the FCC's authorization of IBOC service in October 2002, brought with it new audio bandwidth requirements for broadcasters electing to transmit hybrid AM IBOC signals.
-The NRSC-5 Standard establishes two RF bandwidth modes for the analog portion of the hybrid AM IBOC signal.
-5 kHz mode and 8 kHz mode.
-Included in this standard are specifications for the maximum audio bandwidths to be transmitted in the analog portion of the hybrid AM IBOC signal for both the 5 kHz and 8 kHz modes of operation.
+The NRSC-5-C Standard establishes three RF bandwidth modes for the analog portion of the hybrid AM IBOC signal, consisting of 5 kHz and 8 kHz (standard or MA-1) modes, and 9.4 kHz (reduced digital bandwidth or "modified MA-1") mode.
+Compliance with these modes is measured dynamically in the RF domain using the techniques discussed in normative reference [3].